Referrers and other providers- patient correspondence and new patient referrals:

 Secure messaging (ONLY) is

-Due to long wait times and tight books, the general paediatricians have limited capacity for acceptance of new patient referrals.
+Due to long wait times and tight books, the general paediatricians have limited capacity for acceptance of new patient referrals and cannot consider unnamed referrals.

 Secure Messaging addresses for all associated providers: